LahiruBandaranayake/hamk_linux_management/README.md

 Troubleshooting steps:

--Verify the spelling of the package name.
+- Verify the spelling of the package name.
--Ensure the required repository is enabled.
+- Ensure the required repository is enabled.
--Run apt update to refresh the package lists.
+- Run apt update to refresh the package lists.
--Use apt search to look for similar package names.
+- Use apt search to look for similar package names.
--Consider using alternative package names or sources.
+- Consider using alternative package names or sources.

 **Bonus Challenge: Package Hold Management**